-In addition to Swiss law, including inter alia the Swiss Code of Obligations ('CO'), the Financial Market Infrastructures Act of 19 June 2015 ('FinMIA') and all the relevant ordinances, as well as the 'Minder' Ordinance on Excessive Compensation of 20 November 2013, the Company complies with the Listing Rules of the SIX Swiss Exchange.
-With a secondary listing of the depository receipts issued by Richemont Securities SA ('Richemont Securities') in respect of the Company's shares, the Company also complies with the rules of the Johannesburg Stock Exchange, to the extent that they apply to companies with secondary listings there.
+In addition to Swiss law, including inter alia the Swiss Code of Obligations, the Financial Market Infrastructures Act ('FinMIA') and all the relevant ordinances, the Company complies with the Listing Rules of the SIX Swiss Exchange.
+The Company also complies with the rules of the Johannesburg Stock Exchange, to the extent that they apply to companies with secondary listings there.